Aluminum Forgings 2014

 2014 Aluminum alloy is commonly chosen for its versatile properties, including:

-- Exceptional strength: Like most 2000 series aluminum alloys, 2014 aluminum has a high strength factor without becoming incredibly rigid.
+- Exceptional strength: Like most 2000 series aluminum alloys, 2014 aluminum is one of the strongest aluminum alloys without becoming incredibly rigid.
 This makes it ideal for strong structural components and load-bearing applications where a premier strength to weight ratio is needed.

 - Good machinability: Like nearly all aluminum, machining procedures are easily completed and highly precise without much risk of tool damage or special care necessary.
 It will be somewhat harder to machine than something like a 6000 series alloy, though the losses to machinability are minimal when compared to the strength gains.